 Built-in Furniture Look

-This New Jersey kitchen incorporates a splash of black by creating a pantry area in the CliqStudios finish, Carbon.
+This New Jersey kitchen incorporates a splash of black by creating a pantry area in the CliqStudios finish, Black.
 Adding molding that differentiates it from the white cabinetry in the majority of the kitchen and makes the piece look more like furniture.
 The result is a two-tone kitchen is high in contrast.